-The new Windows 11 received good feedback and thousands of users already upgraded to it.
-In case your computer is not running fast as it is supposed to, try the following methods to speed up Windows 11 and make it faster and use fewer resources.
-This dramatically improves the performance of your computer, so you can play heavy games and browse the internet with 56 Google Chrome Tabs.
-This tutorial teaches you about windows 11 performance tweaks that actually work.
+The new Windows 11 received good feedback and thousands of users have already upgraded to it.
+In case your computer is not running as fast as it should, try the following methods to speed up Windows 11 and make it faster and use fewer resources.
+This dramatically improves the performance of your computer, so you can play heavy games and browse the internet with 56 Google Chrome tabs.
+This tutorial teaches you about Windows 11 performance tweaks that actually work.

 - 10 Alternative PC Operating Systems